Aggressive inline skating

-Aggressive inline skating (referred to by participants as rollerblading, blading, skating, street skating, rolling, roller freestyle or freestyle rolling) is a sub-discipline of inline skating in the action sports canon.
-Aggressive inline skates are specially modified to accommodate grinds and jumps.
-Aggressive skating can take place on found street obstacles or at skate parks.
+Aggressive inline skating is a sub-discipline of inline skating in the action sports canon.
+Aggressive inline skates are designed to accommodate grinds and jumps, which can be performed on street obstacles or at skate parks.

 History

 In 1980, a group of ice hockey players in Minnesota were looking for a way to practice during the summer.
 Scott and Brennan Olson formed the company Rollerblade, Inc., to sell skates with four polyurethane wheels arranged in a straight line on the bottom of a padded boot.
 In 1988, Rollerblade introduced the first aggressive inline skate, the Rollerblade Lightning TRS.
 Aggressive inline skating developed as an organized sport in the early 1990s.
-In 1994 the National Inline Skate Series, better known as NISS was launched as the first aggressive skating competition series.
+In 1994 the National Inline Skate Series, better known as NISS, was launched as the first aggressive skating competition series.
 Promoters Rick Stark and Mark Billik sold Taco Bell on sponsoring the series for $150,000 and a six stop series was born.
 NISS, went strong for 5 years holding contests in Los Angeles, New York, Rome and Brazil.
 NISS was the first series to put aggressive inline on television with an ESPN deal for the 1994 series and later moving the competition series to PRIME TICKET-Fox Sports.
 The Aggressive Skaters Association (ASA) was formed by a number of aggressive inline skaters in 1995 as a forum to develop rules governing competitions and equipment.
 The sport was included in the first ESPN X-Games in 1995 and included vertical ramp and street event competitions.
 It reached its height in popularity in the late 90s, with mainstream movies like Disney's Brink! and other films.
 The brand "Senate", run by Arlo Eisenberg and several other prominent skaters, enjoyed mainstream popularity during the 1990s.

-Founded by company owners/skating legends Brian Shima, Jon Julio, and Kato Mateu and supported by all major skate companies, the World Rolling Series (WRS) links together the best skaters, event organizers, retailers and skate parks and aims to "create a tighter knit community, increase overall awareness and set a higher standard for aggressive rollerblading."
+Founded by company owners/skating legends Brian Shima, Jon Julio, and Kato Mateu and supported by all major skate companies, the World Rolling Series (WRS) links together the best skaters as Pablo Skorpanich, Brian Aragon, Cesar Mora, Jon Julio, event organizers, retailers and skate parks and aims to "create a tighter knit community, increase overall awareness and set a higher standard for aggressive rollerblading."
 The WRS circuit started in 2009 with 10 established professional contests in France, Netherlands, England, Spain, Argentina, Australia and the United States.
 In 2012, WRS included 100+ amateurs and professional events in over 20 countries.

 Aggressive inline skating was removed from the ESPN X-Games in 2005 although it is still included in the Asian X Games, LG Action Sports Competitions, Montpellier Fise, and many other large competitions, some associated with WRS, some not.

-Due to the 2022 Russian invasion of Ukraine, World Skate banned Russian and Belarusian athletes and officials from its competitions, and will not stage any events in Russia or Belarus in 2022.
+Due to the Russian invasion of Ukraine, World Skate banned Russian and Belarusian athletes and officials from its competitions, and will not stage events in Russia or Belarus.